About the Initiative

 OJJDP recognizes the importance of partnering with young people and ensuring that they are not only heard but understood, engaged, empowered, and supported to help lead efforts to identify, intervene, and prevent hate crime in our communities.

-As such, OJJDP is convening a series of roundtable discussions with youth to provide youth a voice on the topic of hate crime, identity-based bullying, and radicalization of youth by hate groups.
-These events will provide an opportunity for OJJDP and our partner organizations to work meaningfully with and for young people.
-Youth will engage in various activities during each 2-hour roundtable, and their input will play a critical role in the development of resources, including a Special Report, Fact Sheet, and Curriculum.
+As such, OJJDP convened a series of roundtable discussions with youth to provide youth a voice on the topic of hate crime, identity-based bullying, and radicalization of youth by hate groups.
+These events provided an opportunity for OJJDP and our partner organizations to work meaningfully with and for young people.
+Youth engaged in various activities during each 2-hour roundtable, and their input will play a critical role in the development of resources, including a Special Report, Fact Sheet, and Curriculum.

 Youth Hate Crime and Identity-based Bullying Prevention Curriculum

 This multi-phased curriculum is intended for grantees, interested communities, and the field at large to use with middle and high school age youth, including youth in the juvenile justice system and those at risk for involvement.